 December 2015 - Potentially groundbreaking research is taking place in Montana to improve diagnosis and treatment of concussions.
 Two scientists are attempting to find critical information in human blood.
 This program gives an inside look at people who suffer a concussion, and those who are trying to help them.
 View full article here.

 September 2015 - The National Institutes of Health recently selected a University of Montana professor to be a member of its Center for Scientific Review.
-David Shepherd, a faculty member in UM’s College of Health Professions and Biomedical Sciences, accepted the four-year appointment to serve on the Innate Immunity and Inflammation Study Section.
+David Shepherd, a faculty member in UM’s College of Health, accepted the four-year appointment to serve on the Innate Immunity and Inflammation Study Section.

 NIH chooses its members based on their demonstrated competence and achievement in their scientific discipline as evidenced by the quality of research accomplishments, publications in scientific journals and other significant scientific activities and honors.
 View full article here.

 Sebtember 2015 - A new, five-year $3.8 million grant from the National Institute of Neurological Disorders and Stroke has been awarded to a research team led by University of Montana Professor Chuck Thompson.

 The grant will be used to support research that investigates new chemical and imaging technologies to understand how poisonous chemical agents known as organophosphates (OPs) enter the brain and how antidotes and therapeutics can be used to reduce neurotoxic effects to OP exposure.
 View full article here.